sambartik/echosphere/protocol.md

 Max Payload Len: 4096
 ```

-The payload is an UTF-8 encoded string in the following format: `"<sender's username>|<message>"`.
+The payload is a UTF-8 encoded string in the following format: `"<sender's username>|<message>"`.
 The message needs to be at least 1 and at most 1000 characters long.

 There are 2 types of messages:
    - User messages - These are sent by user to be received by other clients